-Stable value collective trust fund
+Stable value collective trust funds

-Fidelity Managed Income Portfolio Class 1 ("MIP CL 1 Fund") is the only stable value collective trust fund available to the Plan.
-The Plan uses the net asset value ("NAV") per share of the MIP CL 1 Fund provided by the trustee as a practical expedient to estimate fair value.
-The practical expedient would not be used if it is determined to be probable that the fund will sell the investment for an amount different from the reported NAV.
+Fidelity Managed Income Portfolio Class 1 ("MIP CL 1 Fund") and Putnam Stable Value Fund ("Putnam") are the only stable value collective trust funds available to the Plan.
+The Plan uses the net asset value ("NAV") per share of the funds provided by the trustee as a practical expedient to estimate fair value.
+The practical expedient would not be used if it is determined to be probable that the funds will sell the investment for an amount different from the reported NAV.
 Participant transactions (purchases and sales) may occur daily.
-If the Plan initiates a full redemption of the MIP CL 1 Fund, the trustee reserves the right to require 12 months' notification in order to ensure that securities liquidations will be carried out in an orderly business manner.
-The MIP CL 1 Fund's units are issued and redeemed daily at the constant NAV of \$1 per unit.
-The Fund's investment objective is stability of principal and high current income.
+If the Plan initiates a full redemption of the funds, the trustee reserves the right to require 12 months' notification in order to ensure that securities liquidations will be carried out in an orderly business manner.
+The funds' units are issued and redeemed daily at the constant NAV of \$1 per unit.
+The funds' investment objective is stability of principal and high current income.